DengPingFan/FS2KToolbox/README.md

   year={2022}
 }

-@article{Fan2019ScootAP,
+@inproceedings{fan2019scoot,
-  title={Scoot: A Perceptual Metric for Facial Sketches}, author={Deng-Ping Fan and Shengchuan Zhang and Yu-Huan Wu and Yun Liu and Ming-Ming Cheng and Bo Ren and Paul L. Rosin and Rongrong Ji}, journal={2019 IEEE/CVF International Conference on Computer Vision (ICCV)}, year={2019}, pages={5611-5621}
+  title={Scoot: A perceptual metric for facial sketches}, author={Fan, Deng-Ping and Zhang, ShengChuan and Wu, Yu-Huan and Liu, Yun and Cheng, Ming-Ming and Ren, Bo and Rosin, Paul L and Ji, Rongrong}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, pages={5612--5622}, year={2019}
 }

 @article{Wang2004ImageQA,